Health Grants in Australia (All States) — 2026

 MRFF – Clinical Trials Activity Initiative – 2026 International Clinical Trial Collaborations

-This grant supports medical research and medical innovation projects that promote Australian involvement in international collaborative investigator-initiated clinical trials.
+This grant supports medical research and innovation projects that promote Australian involvement in international collaborative investigator-initiated clinical trials.
 It aims to increase clinical trial activity in Australia by establishing and coordinating clinical trial sites, providing high-quality evidence of novel health treatments, drugs, or devices in usual care settings.

 Open·Up to $3,000,000